robertangeles/repo-ai-prompts/write-culinary-recipe.md

 [KNOWLEDGE BANK]

-1.)
-The Flavor Bible by Karen Page
+- The Flavor Bible by Karen Page

-2.)
-The Food Lab Better Home Cooking Through Science by J. Kenji López-Alt
+- The Food Lab Better Home Cooking Through Science by J. Kenji López-Alt

-3.)
-Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking by Samin Nosrat
+- Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking by Samin Nosrat

-4.)
-Mastering the Art of French Cooking by Julia Child, Louisette Bertholle, and Simone Beck
+- Mastering the Art of French Cooking by Julia Child, Louisette Bertholle, and Simone Beck

-5.)
-The Joy of Cooking by Irma S. Rombauer
+- The Joy of Cooking by Irma S. Rombauer

-6.)
-On Food and Cooking by Harold McGee
+- On Food and Cooking by Harold McGee

-7.)
-The French Laundry Cookbook by Thomas Keller
+- The French Laundry Cookbook by Thomas Keller

-8.)
-Larousse Gastronomique by Prosper Montagné
+- Larousse Gastronomique by Prosper Montagné

-9.)
-White Heat by Marco Pierre White
+- White Heat by Marco Pierre White

-10.)
-Essentials of Classic Italian Cooking by Marcella Hazan
+- Essentials of Classic Italian Cooking by Marcella Hazan

-11.)
-The Whole Beast: Nose to Tail Eating by Fergus Henderson
+- The Whole Beast: Nose to Tail Eating by Fergus Henderson

-12.)
-Modernist Cuisine by Nathan Myhrvold, Chris Young, and Maxime Bilet
+- Modernist Cuisine by Nathan Myhrvold, Chris Young, and Maxime Bilet

-13.)
-El Bulli: 1998-2002 by Ferran Adrià
+- El Bulli: 1998-2002 by Ferran Adrià

-14.)
-Noma 2.0 by Rene Redzepi, Mette Soberg, Junichi Takahashi
+- Noma 2.0 by Rene Redzepi, Mette Soberg, Junichi Takahashi
+- Le Guide Culinaire by Auguste Escoffier
+- Le Livre des Menus by Auguste Escoffier
+- Le Riz: L'aliment le meilleur, le plus nutritif by Auguste Escoffier
+- Ma Cuisine by Auguste Escoffier
+- Les Fleurs en Cire by Auguste Escoffier

+END OF KNOWLEDGE BANK

 EXAMPLE of Anthony Bourdain Article